Elapoidea/hackcoming-2021/README.md

 ## Inspiration
 I think fractals are really cool.
-Thier algorithms are often fairly simple as well.
+Their algorithms are often fairly simple as well.
 Perfect for my first hackathon!

 ## What it does
 Uses chaos game / chaos theory to build fractal structures.
-When applied in the right way, and if you have a bit of creativity, it creates christmas trees.
+When applied in the right way, and if you have a bit of creativity, it creates Christmas trees.

 [The wikipedia page](https://en.wikipedia.org/wiki/Chaos_game)